 Zamzara – Charles Deenen

-A scrolling Sacred Armour of Antiriad/Contra style affair without the delicate control that Contra afforded you.
+A scrolling Sacred Armour of Antiriad/Contra style affair, albeit without the delicate control that Contra afforded you.

 Given that it was a budget title (£2.99, bargain!) the graphics and music were amazing, and with twenty seven levels it offered outstanding value.